PaulBratslavsky/strapi-5-next-blog-post/README.md

 Each block type is cast to the correct type using TypeScript's as keyword (block as SpoilerBlock) to ensure the correct component is used with the correct block data.
 BlockRenderer Function:

-The BlockRenderer component is responsible for taking a TeamPageBlock object as a prop and rendering the appropriate component based on the block's __component field.
+The BlockRenderer component takes a TeamPageBlock object as a prop and renders the appropriate component based on the block's __component field.

 Inside this function, blocks[block.__component] is used to retrieve the correct component for the given block.
 If a matching component is found, it is rendered; otherwise, null is returned (indicating no content is rendered for unrecognized block types).